-As the elastic FWI were conducted in frequency domain, the misfit were calculated each frequency by each frequency with a total number of 32.
+As the elastic FWI were conducted in frequency domain, the misfit was calculated each frequency by each frequency with a total number of 32.
 Thus, 32 data covariance matrices were generated, as shown in Fig.7.
 The non-diagonal values in the matrices are close to zero.

-FIG. 8.
-Inversion results. (a) Inverted Vp model of the first FWI, (b) Inverted Vs model of the first FWI, (c) Inverted density model of the first model, (d) the misfit change of the first FWI, (e) inverted Vp model of the conventional FWI using 40 iterations, (f) inverted Vs model of the conventional FWI using 40 iterations, (g) inverted density model of the conventional FWI using 40 iterations, (h) the misfit change of the conventional FWI with 40 iterations, (i) inverted Vp model of the second FWI with the modified misfit, (j) inverted Vs model of the second FWI with the modified misfit, (k) inverted Vs model of the second FWI with the modified misfit, (k) inverted Vs model of the second FWI with the modified misfit.
+Figure 8: Inversion results. (a) Inverted Vp model of the first FWI, (b) Inverted Vs model of the first FWI, (c) Inverted density model of the first model, (d) the misfit change of the first FWI, (e) inverted Vp model of the conventional FWI using 40 iterations, (f) inverted Vs model of the conventional FWI using 40 iterations, (g) inverted density model of the conventional FWI using 40 iterations, (h) the misfit change of the conventional FWI with 40 iterations, (i) inverted Vp model of the second FWI with the modified misfit, (j) inverted Vs model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit, (k) inverted density model of the second FWI with the modified misfit.